rabblerouser/core/e2e/README.md

 ## Tech

- * Webpack + Babel
+ * Nightwatch + Phantomjs driver
- * Casperjs

 ## Running the tests

-`npm e2e`
+`npm test`

-This will also run the prep-data task which sets up the backend with required data before kicking off the tests.
+Ensure the web server has been been started before running the tests.

 ## Linting